BolajiAyodeji/bolajiayodeji.com/content/vc/how-to-convert -github -markdown-files-to-a-simple-website.md

 ![](https://cdn-images-1.medium.com/max/880/0*zdXm2jwli-YMIBAh.png)

-That’s it!
+That's it!
 Now you can just use the link provided by GitHub to access you
 website:

     Your site is published at https://bolajiayodeji.github.io/xxxxxx/